[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Cruise gives GM a viable commercial autonomous taxi option for the future, while the company’s own self-driving technologies — like Super Cruise in its Cadillac line — have proven to be an industry leader as well.
 GM is among those fighting for a spot at the top when it comes to autonomous driving and that shouldn’t come as a surprise.

 Just when everyone wants to dump the automaker, it comes out with strong guidance for the quarter and for fiscal 2019.
 Then it tops Q4 estimates and reiterates guidance.
 The valuation is low with a single-digit P/E ratio and the dividend is high with a 4% yield.
-This one will surely be in focus if it sees a large pullback this year.
+GM could be a good stock to buy if it sees a large pullback this year.

-Unlike GM, which has been on fire, Nvidia (NASDAQ:NVDA) has been anything but.
-After making its name in gaming and computer chips for years, Nvidia quickly found itself in the dog house, falling ~50% in the fourth quarter.
+After making its name in gaming and computer chips for years, Nvidia (NASDAQ:NVDA) quickly found itself in the dog house, falling about 50% in the fourth quarter.
 What a brutal beating for investors.
 Nvidia stock then recovered in Q1, but has since retreated again

-However, it gave investors — particularly those looking for self-driving car stocks — an opportunity to invest in a long-term theme on the cheap.
+However, it gives investors — particularly those looking for self-driving car stocks to buy — an opportunity to invest in a long-term theme on the cheap.
 Despite the drumming Nvidia has received following its inventory-related issues, there’s no denying its position among the autonomous driving leaderboard.

 Unlike GM and Waymo though, Nvidia does not have its own autonomous taxi service.
 Instead, it’s building hardware and software solutions for hundreds of customers focused on self-driving cars.
 Put simply, it requires a mind-boggling amount of input and power to operate a self-driving vehicle.
 Whether it’s an automaker, research team or startup, many of these companies are leaning on Nvidia as the backbone to their self-driving aspirations.